MPowerKit/Events/readme.md

 Inspired by [Prism](https://prismlibrary.com/docs/event-aggregator.html)'s EventAggregator.

-Note: Main difference from Prism is that this library does not support different threads publishing/handling.
+Note: Main difference from Prism is that this library does not support different threads event publishing/handling.
 The event will be handled in that thread it was raised in.
 Also, code was refactored to use latest .net and c# features.

 ### Usage